ffbinaries/ffbinaries-node/readme.md

 If `platform` argument is missing then the current platform will be autodected and binaries for it will be downloaded.

-If `components` argument is missing then binaries of all available components will be downloaded (see Components section).
+If `components` argument is missing then binaries of all available components will be downloaded (see [Included components](#included-components) section).

 ## CLI